rikedyp/documentation/language-reference-guide/docs/the-i-beam-operator/deprecated-features.md

 Subsequent uses of the selected deprecated features will be logged, provided that [109⌶](log-file-for-deprecations.md) has been called to set the name of the log file.

-If `13⌶` is called again, the list of features which are logged is replaced; to disable all logging `Y` can have the value `'None'` or can be an empty vector.
+If `13⌶` is called again, the list of features which are logged is replaced.

 The result `R` is a vector of zero or more names, per the table below.